-LeAnn has been training and showing dogs for 30+ years.
-She has competed and titled dogs in obedience, rally, confirmation, flyball and agility.
+LeAnn has been training and showing dogs for 40+ years.
+She has competed and titled dogs in obedience, rally, confirmation, flyball, agility and nosework.
 She is a certified evaluator for Therapy Dogs International, Inc., and AKC's Canine Good Citizens, and a member of APDT (Association of Professional Dog Trainers).
 She also enjoys hiking and kayaking with her dog Charlie.

 I got my first dog, an Alaskan Malamute in 1972, which sent me on an incredible 45 year journey.
 I raised, trained and ran a team of Mals for several years.
 I raised 2 guide dog puppies, both of which became working guides.
 I switched to Aussies around 1984 and have been hooked ever since.
 I put an obedience title on one Mal, and a Championship on another.
 I put an obedience title on my first Aussie and dabbled in agility before it was agility.
 In 2000, I started serious agility with my 2nd Aussie and put several advanced titles on her in several venues.
 My third and current Aussie has numerous agility titles and rally obedience titles .
 I started teaching agility 10 years ago and several of my students are now the master.

-Kris moved to St. George from Washington state in 2013 where she previously began agility training.
-She currently has three Border Collies and an Australian Cattle Dog and competes regularly in AKC and NADAC agility trials, having titled dogs in both venues.
-She also attends classes and seminars in Las Vegas to learn new training techniques to include distance handling and more.
+Kris moved to St. George from Washington state in 2014 where she previously began agility training.
+She currently has three Border Collies currently competing in AKC and NADAC agility trials, having titled dogs in both venues.
+She just recently returned from a successful AKC trial in Klamath Falls, Oregon.
+Her Australian Cattle Dog enjoys nosework and she has also titled one of the BCs in Rally.
+She attends classes and seminars in Las Vegas to learn new training techniques to include distance handling and more.
 Kris spent 25 years in the race horse industry training Thoroughbreds and Quarter Horses, racing throughout the Pacific Northwest and Northern California.
-She enjoys hiking with her dogs and also has a certified therapy dog.
+She also enjoys hiking with her dogs.
+When not working with the dogs, she works as a medical and legal transcriptionist.